 Obviously the foregoing general instructions and the specific instructions for completing the return form(s) which follow will not answer all questions that may arise.
-If you have any doubt regarding completion of your return, further assistance may be obtained at the Division of Taxation, One Capitol Hill, Providence RI 02908-5801 or by calling Taxpayer Assistance at (401) 574-8829 and selecting option #3.
+If you have any doubt regarding completion of your return, further assistance may be obtained at the Division of Taxation, One Capitol Hill, Providence RI 02908-5801 or by calling tax-payer assistance at (401) 574-8829, Option #3.